Public Relations and Content Marketing Masterclass: PR for SEO

 Using AI software for content marketing optimization

-Kris Ruby: Digital authority is built by content, podcasts, videos, broadcast media, audiograms, social media, press mentions.
+Kris Ruby: Digital authority is built through content, podcasts, videos, broadcast media, social audio, audiograms, social media, press mentions.
 Traditional media coverage is only one sliver of someone’s overall brand today, and while those primetime TV hits are great ego-bait for short-term satisfaction, they won’t necessarily result in the backlinks someone may be looking for to build their digital authority in an E-A-T driven digital PR world.

 The best way to think of it is this: do you want to build your authority online or do you want to build it offline?
 If the answer is offline, traditional media still reigns supreme, but if the answer is online, traditional media should only be one component of a larger strategy if you really want to move the needle for digital authority and search engine rankings.
 While we certainly can achieve results in both areas, as a practitioner, it is enjoyable for me to see the metrics that come with increased traffic, Google News search results, and higher domain authority from the public relations work we have done.